CAMPGROUND NAME: Backbone Rock

 Comments:

-Parking aprons are grass and gravel.
-Waste station located
+The parking aprons are grass and gravel.
+An RV waste station is

-between Loops C/D and E/F. All electric hookups are located in
+available between Loops C/D and E/F. Electric hookups are located in

 Flush Toilets: Yes